fsans/FileMakerDAO/README.md

         }
 }
 ?>

 Note the type conversion that is done on $valueObject fill.

 You can adjust data types between your app and FileMaker here.
-For example, if you have a FileMaker Number field use this to fix eventual (enoying) dot/colon separators:
+For example, for a FileMaker Number field use this to fix eventual (enoying) dot/colon separators:

 $this->ammount  = (float) str_replace(",", ".", $assoc->ammount);

-For Dates paly with Strings (I'll talk about later)
+For Dates play with Strings (I'll talk about later)

 Create the package at your own, we recommend you to use standards (in this example "es.ntwk.samples.fmclub")